lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/allatoms.rst

    read_data ../pureH2O/H2O.data add append
    include ../PARM.lammps

+..  container:: justify

    When using the read_data command more than once, one needs to use the *add append* keyword.
 In that case the simulation box is only initialized by the first read_data.
    Let us create 2 groups to differentiate the PEG from the H2O:

 ..  code-block:: bash
    :caption: *to be copied in mergePEGH2O/input.lammps*